Skip to main content

 Colombia produces regulation at a pace that is hard to follow manually: on top of national laws and decrees, hundreds of resolutions and circulars from superintendencies, ministries and regulators change the rules of the game in every sector.

-A legal or compliance team relying on manual reviews faces close to ten new regulations per business day in the national and sector-level scope alone.
+A legal or compliance team relying on manual reviews faces close to eleven new regulations per business day in the national and sector-level scope alone.
 The Observatory puts a number on that load and makes it comparable over time.

 Key data